 Tax professionals are responsible for filing federal and state tax returns for clients.
 They need to have expertise in all types of tax forms appropriate for their clients' needs.
-Also, they are knowledgeable about schedules set by the IRS.
+And they should be familiar with the key tax filing dates.

-Clients of tax preparers range from individuals to business owners.
-Individuals hire tax preparers to work on their personal tax returns.
+Tax return preparers provide services to individuals and businesses.
+Individuals hire them to work on their personal tax returns.
 Business owners hire them to manage business returns such as Corporations and Partnerships.
 Business tax returns are considerably more complicated.
 They require accounting or bookkeeping to ensure all records are correct before filing tax returns.

 Starting your career as a preparer is not difficult.
-Tax preparers do not need to get professional licenses.
-However, they should register for a PTIN with the IRS.
+You do not need to get a professional license.
+However, you should register for a PTIN, and you'll also want an EFIN if you plan on e-filing.
 You can also become an Enrolled Agent (EA).
-Which would allow you to represent clients before the IRS.
+That would allow you to represent clients before the IRS.

 Before registering, start your career path with extensive training.
 Check if your local community colleges offer any courses.
 Or look into training programs endorsed by the Accredited Council for Accountancy and Taxation (ACAT) and the National Association of Tax Professionals.

 ACAT provides accreditation through the completion of the course and passing the exam.
 There's no need to be accredited, but having the certificate garnishes your credentials.
 That can improve your chances of getting hired or qualifying for a higher pay rate.

 Once you've finished your training and registered with the IRS, you can start working as a preparer.
 Here's a better look at the responsibilities involved:

 Preparers should also provide consultation services to their clients.
 Give them relevant information and offer advice on completing their tax returns.
 Apply the basics of tax planning, so as to ensure the clients' withholdings are correct.

 The tax preparation business is not just processing your client's data.
 It's a business built on good professional relationships.
 The first chance in building a good relationship with the client is via the tax preparation interview.